Gum Disease Causes and Natural Treatments for Gingivitis

 Gum disease is incredibly common – according to the NHS, most adults in the UK have gum disease to some degree, and most people experience it at least once (i).
+Indeed, according to the National Institute of Health and Care Excellence (NICE), a UK survey found that only 17 per cent of adults have very healthy gums (ii).
 Thankfully, however, gingivitis isn’t usually serious, and in most people it develops slowly.
 So if you keep it under control and stop it progressing by practising good oral hygiene, you shouldn’t be affected by any of the symptoms or complications that can come with the later stages of gum disease.

 If you have mild gingivitis, however, you may not even realise it, as the symptoms can be hard to spot.
 Your gums may look a little swollen and more red than they should be, but these are often the only early signs.

 Moderate gingivitis is when the symptoms become more noticeable.
 Your gums may bleed slightly when you brush your teeth, for instance, and they may look more swollen and reddened – but it’s still unlikely you’ll experience any discomfort at this stage.